 Natural Insomnia Remedies: Foods, Herbs, and Supplements continued...

->

-> Valerian root.
-The medicinal herb valerian root has been used to treat sleep problems since the time of ancient Rome and Greece.
-“Valerian can be sedating and may help you fall asleep,” Marks says.
-Research on the effectiveness of valerian for insomnia are mixed, however.
+Research on the effectiveness of valerian for insomnia is mixed.
 Marks says if you try valerian as a sleep remedy, be patient.
-It can take a few weeks for its sedating properties to take effect.
+It can take a few weeks for it to take effect.
 Talk to your doctor before taking valerian and follow label directions.

->

-> L-theanine.
-An amino acid found in green tea leaves, L-theanine can help combat anxiety that interferes with sleep.
+L-theanine.
+This amino acid found in green tea leaves may help combat anxiety that interferes with sleep.
 A 2007 study showed that L-theanine reduced heart rate and immune responses to stress.
-L-theanine works by increasing production of the feel-good hormone serotonin.
-It also induces brain waves that correlate with relaxation.
-Before taking L-Theanine, talk to your doctor about possible drug interactions.
+It's thought to work by boosting the amount of a feel-good hormone your body makes.
+It also induces brain waves linked to relaxation.
+Talk to your doctor before taking it.

->

-> The following changes to your lifestyle and environment can also help combat sleep problems:
+The following changes to your lifestyle and environment can also help you combat sleep problems:

 Turn off the TV.
 In some people, nighttime light can hinder melatonin and create “social jetlag,” which mimics symptoms of having traveled several time zones.
 To keep your sleep surroundings as dark as possible, Ahmed recommends moving the TV out of your bedroom and using a DVR or TiVo to record favorite late-night shows for later viewing.